wanghran/ECE232_Graph/Project_2/Project2_Report.md

 ![degree distribution p=0.003](./plots/linzuo/12-9.png)
 ![degree distribution p=0.003](./plots/linzuo/12-10.png)

 The general trend is that, dispersion will increase as the number of embeddedness increases.
+Most of nodes tend to have few embeddedness and dispersion.

 ### Question 13